stevedonovan/moi/readme.md

 There is a slight delay when executing these commands, because a timeout is used when collecting all the responses (you can use `--timeout`(`-T`) to specify a different value in milliseconds.)

+At this point, for purposes of experimentation, you have to tell `moi` to relax.
+Edit `~/.local/moi/config.toml` and ensure that `restricted = "no"`.
+Generally administrators dislike tools that automatically grant ordinary users superuser rights over effectively a whole fleet of remote machines, so by default, non-sudo `moi` basically just lets users list keys.
+However, the administrator can define new commands (aliases) which _can_ be used by non-privileged use of `moi`.

 It's recommended to immediately create the "all" _group_. "all" is considered special, because `moi` will use it to map addresses to names when displaying